 They were wrong.

-A team can have both brilliant players and great teamwork… if the team is not built around an individual, if team-oriented behaviors . . . → Read More: The 12 Skills of Brilliant Team Members
+A team can have both brilliant players and great teamwork… if the team is not built around an individual, if team-oriented behaviors are . . . → Read More: The 12 Skills of Brilliant Team Members

 You might think you’re a team player, especially if you’re the kind of person who gets things done and is committed to helping your team meet its objectives.
 But if you don’t also pay attention to how your team works together, you may actually be a ninja – acting solo in service of your team.

 The problem with being a ninja is you can inadvertently undermine your team’s effectiveness.